IdentityServer/IdentityServer4/docs/index.md

 IdentityServer4 is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.

-It provides the following high-level feature:
+It enables the following features in your applications:

 ### Authentication as a Service
 Centralized login logic and workflow at a single & well-secured place.